cancui/EMG-Signal-Processing-Library/README.md

 	HIGH_PASS_FILTER_OFF
 } EMG_OPTIONS;
 ```
-An enum of the options which must be specified to create a new EMG struct
+An enum of the options which must be specified to create a new EMG struct.

 -------------------------------------------
 ```c